glenmurphy/dcspanel/Readme.md

 ### Architecture

-- rsbios is the module that handles the DCS-BIOS communication.
+- `rsbios` is the module that handles the DCS-BIOS communication.
-- panel is the module that handles the web server and the systray.
+- `panel` is the module that handles the web server and the systray.
 - the 'dist' folder contains all the HTML+JS that handles the frontend.

+### Work needed

+- Design
+- Support more control types (e.g. the CDU is currently missing the rocker switches)